lbernadel/Code-Quiz/README.md

 ![Code Quiz Screenshot](code-quiz.JPG)

 ## Description
-The purpose of this assignment was to create a timer-based coding assessment using vanilla JavaScript.
+The purpose of this assignment was to create a timer-based coding assessment using vanilla JavaScript that behaves like so:

 The application has a few multiple choice questions and the ability to store top scores on the user's device.
 The number of questions decides the length of time for the quiz (15 seconds/question) once the user clicks "Start", but they are penalized 10 seconds if they answer a question incorrectly.
 The final score is based on the amount remaining on the timer.